-Within C# you can determine if a request is in edit mode in a few different ways.
+In order for inline editing to work, we need to determine if the current request is in edit-mode.
+Within C# you can determine if a request is in edit mode using a variety of approaches.
 There are some useful helpers like,

-editMode status via the content API.
-The alternative approach is to check the client-side if the current request is made by the editor.
+editMode status via the content delivery API.
+The alternative approach is to check client-side if the current request was made from within the editor.
 You can do this by checking if the current URL contains '/EPiServer/CMS/Content', like so:

 The Higher-Order Function

-To create a higher-order component code that can be wrapped around a component is fairly simple.
-The purpose of the HOC is to apply the correct attribute if 1editMode` is enabled.
-The end HTML that you want to render will need to look something like this - where 'mainContent' is the main of a property of type rich-text:
+Creating a ReactJS component that can be wrapped around another component is fairly simple.
+The purpose of the HOC is to apply the correct attribute when the prop

 Tips In case Inline Editing Does Not Work

-If you want the block preview mode to work you will need to implement a special block preview controller.
+If you want block preview mode to work just like server-side Episerver, you will still need to implement a special block preview controller.
 If you do not know how to do this, then you can find out more in How To Preview A Block In Episerver